pybash1/blog/content/turning the tables.md

 [1]: The function was not defined in any of the files of the extension, so likely defined in the base Obsidian extension `Plugin` class.
 I did try to go to its definition but it took me to a typescript definition only.

 ## Final touches
-After I bypassed the basic login mechanism, as I had disabled the `loadSettings`, other settings too would need to be directly changed in the file, and not in the
+After I bypassed the basic login mechanism, as I had disabled the `loadSettings`, other settings too would need to be directly changed in the file, and not in the obsidian settings panel.
+After cleaning up the `console.log`s and other changes I made, and updating the settings as per my requirements, I was done.